 Welcome to the website of the Hull and East Riding Humanist Group.
 Our group provides an opportunity for like-minded people to meet and discuss humanist values, principles and related subjects and to promote an awareness of the philosophy of humanism to the wider public.
 The past decade has seen a significant increase in the number of local groups springing up around the country and although the Hull and East Riding group is small in size (about a dozen regular attendees) we think that there is every reason to hope that the number of people adopting a humanist world-view will increase with time.
 If you would like to ask any questions about humanism or the activities of our group, please email Tim Stephenson, the group secretary (email@example.com).

-The next meeting of the HERHG will be at 7.30pm on Monday 24th June 2013 in the back room of The Tiger Inn, Lairgate, Beverley, East Yorkshire, HU17 8JG.
+The next meeting of the HERHG will be at 7.30pm on Monday 25th November 2013 in the FRONT BAR of The Tiger Inn, Lairgate, Beverley, East Yorkshire, HU17 8JG.
 Whether you’ve been to one of our meetings before or not, why not pop down for a drink, something to eat and a chat about humanism?

 We had our first meeting on 15th September 2008.
 We have regular meetings advertised on this website (currently bi-monthly).
 Other activities include meals out, a summer BBQ and a walk in the countryside.
 We are also running a campaign to have the well-known Scientist, Humanist and Broadcaster Jacob Bronowski recognised with a commemorative blue heritage plaque at his former home in Cottingham.
 Jacob Bronowski lived and taught in Hull in 1940 and made the TV documentary the Ascent of Man in 1973.
 It is hoped that there will be an annual lecture in memory of Jacob Bronowski in the city.